 Each year, selected Intramural Sports officials travel to extramural tournaments across the country.
 Over the past 10 years, student officials have represented The University of Akron at tournaments in Ohio, Michigan, Illinois, Indiana, Maryland, Florida, North Carolina, Nebraska, Massachusetts, Georgia, Texas, Kentucky and Louisiana.

 Benefits of officiating

-- Competitive salary (starting at $8.31/hour) with an opportunity for advancement
+- Competitive pay with opportunities for advancement

-- Eligible for extramural tournament travel
+- Eligibility for extramural tournament travel

 No experience required